jazz-community/jazz-plugin-maven-archetype/README.md

 4. Inside the target folder, there should now be a folder named `com.siemens.example.parent` with the example service structure.
 5. You can now run `mvn package` from inside the `com.siemens.example.parent` folder to build the example service plugin.

-## Bootstrapping a new jazz service with the archetype
+## Bootstrapping a new jazz service using this archetype

 Using paramters when running the automated setup, a new service can be created with proper package declaration, groupId and names already set.
 Passing the right parameters will allow you to get coding right away.
 In this example, I will demonstrate how to create a service with the groupId `org.company.example`, a version of `0.0.1-SNAPSHOT` and a service named `MyService`.